vikramk9852/memorize/README.md

   &emsp;&emsp;os
   &emsp;&emsp;random
 ## Controls:
-  &emsp;Single mouse Click to show the number at current mouse location(Increases no of Clicks by 1)
+- Single mouse Click to show the number at current mouse location(Increases no of Clicks by 1)
-  &emsp;Double mouse Click to select a number at current mouse location to match with next mouse click(In case of failure increases Failure counter by 1)
+- Double mouse Click to select a number at current mouse location to match with next mouse click(In case of failure increases Failure counter by 1)